-- (2) See footnote 3 to Table 21 for states included in each geographic region. - (3) Excludes foreclosed property claims receivables, which are reported in our condensed consolidated balance sheets as a component of "Acquired property, net." - (4) Estimated based on the total number of properties acquired through foreclosure as a percentage of the total number of loans in our conventional single-family mortgage credit book as of the end of each respective period.
+(2) See footnote 3 to Table 21 for states included in each geographic region.

+- (3) Excludes foreclosed property claims receivables, which are reported in our condensed consolidated balance sheets as a component of "Acquired property, net." - (4) Estimated based on the total number of properties acquired through foreclosure as a percentage of the total number of loans in our conventional single-family mortgage credit book as of the end of each respective period.

-The increase in foreclosures during the first six months of 2007 was driven by the housing market downturn and the continued impact of weak economic conditions in the Midwest, particularly Ohio, Indiana and Michigan.
-The Midwest accounted for approximately 20% of the loans in our conventional single-family mortgage credit book of business as of December 31, 2006; however, this region accounted for approximately 43% of the single-family properties we acquired through foreclosure during the first six months of 2007.
+The increase in foreclosures during the first quarter of 2007 was driven by the housing market downturn and the continued impact of weak economic conditions in the Midwest, particularly Ohio, Indiana and Michigan.
+The Midwest accounted for approximately 20% of the loans in our conventional single-family mortgage credit book of business as of December 31, 2006; however, this region accounted for approximately 44% of the single-family properties we acquired through foreclosure during the first quarter of 2007.

-Foreclosure and REO incidence and credit losses have increased since the second quarter of 2007 for our single-family book of business.
+Foreclosure and REO incidence and credit losses have increased since the first quarter of 2007 for our single-family book of business.
 The number of single-family properties acquired through foreclosure increased to 34,955 for the nine months ended September 30, 2007.
 The continued weakness in regional economic conditions in the Midwest and the continued housing market downturn and decline in home prices on a national basis has resulted in a higher percentage of our mortgage loans that transition from delinquent to foreclosure status, particularly for loans originated in 2006 and 2007.
-In addition, the combined effect of the disruption in the subprime market, the overall erosion of property values and near record levels of unsold properties have slowed the sale of, and reduced the sales prices of, our foreclosed single-family properties.
-As a result, we expect an increase in our overall level of foreclosures and credit losses for 2007 as compared with 2006.
+In addition, the combined effect of the disruption in the subprime market, the overall erosion of property values and near record levels of unsold properties have slowed the sale of, and reduced the sales prices of, our foreclosures and credit losses for 2007 as compared with 2006.
 We believe that our level of foreclosures and credit losses is likely to continue to increase in 2008.